pymc-devs/pymc-examples/myst_nbs/case_studies/reliability_and_calibrated_prediction.myst.md

 );
 ```

 These simulations should be repeated a far larger number of times than we do here.
-We can also vary the interval size to achieve the desired coverage level.
+It should be clear to see how we can also vary the MLE interval size to achieve the desired coverage level.

 +++